-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Oman while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enable customers to run payroll in Oman while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Oman.

 Oman is located on the Southeastern coast of the Arabian Peninsula at the mouth of the Persian Gulf.
 Oman is an absolute monarchy and its head, Sultan Qaboos bin Said al Said, is the longest serving ruler in the Middle East.
 Oman is promoting tourism as a way to diversify its economy.

 When negotiating terms of an employment contract and offer letter with an employee in Oman, it may be useful to keep the following in mind: